Cynthia has a degree in History and Business Economics. She loves archaeology and would happily spend every holiday exploring ancient sites

 The children would have had much to amuse them.
 There were musicians in the palace, dancers and troupes of acrobats.
-They would have had toys such as balls made of sewn together pieces of leather and stuffed with grass or carved from wood.
+They would have had toys such as balls made of sewn-together pieces of leather and stuffed with grass or carved from wood.
 Whip tops, rag dolls and clay model animals were all known in Ancient Egypt.

 There are also scenes, unheard of in earlier Egyptian art, of the girls being cuddled by their parents, playfully poking the rump of a horse from the chariot they are travelling in and reaching up to play with one of their mother’s earrings.
-These intimate tableaus speak of a warm, affectionate family life and the simple humanity rarely glimpsed from so distant a time.
+These intimate tableaus speak of warm, affectionate family life and the simple humanity rarely glimpsed from so distant a time.

 Education and Religion

 Unlike most ordinary Egyptian children, they would not have been expected to work alongside their parents or do chores around the house.
-However, they would have been trained from a young age in court protocol and would have taken their part in court ceremonies and have accompanied their parents to the great new temple for religious rituals.
+However, they would have been trained from a young age in court protocol and would have taken their part in court ceremonies and accompanied their parents to the great new temple for religious rituals.
 This was probably boring for six lively young girls and, as we have seen, they could be mischievous and badly behaved like any young child.

 The Amarna princesses were important figures in their parent’s new religious cult.
-The Aten could only be worshipped through the royal family and the feminine principal was important in this epoch of Egyptian history.
+The Aten could only be worshipped through the royal family and the feminine principle was important in this epoch of Egyptian history.
 The sisters are often shown following their mother as she worships at the temple, sometimes shaking a sistrum, a type of rattle used in religious rites.